Now THIS is how to make an easy Italian Dressing! Balsamic instead of white vinegar is what makes it super special.

 - Put all ingredients in a shaker or blender.
 Shake or blend until blended.

-- Can be stored in the refrigerator for up to one week.
+Can be stored in the refrigerator for up to three days.